 First, because the tuition rate calculation is based on the school district’s expenses, it creates significant variations in tuition rates.
 A charter school could receive vastly different tuition payments from students in different school districts despite providing those students with the same education.

-As of September 2019, for the 180 school districts who have charter tuition rates posted with PDE for the 2019-20 school year, the range of those rates vary as follows:
+As of July 2023, for the 381 school districts who have charter tuition rates posted with the PDE for the 2022-23 school year, the range of those rates vary as follows:

 Scroll to explore the data or select one or more counties to compare data.
 Hover over a data point for more information.
 Ctrl and click to add more than one county.